AhmedAbdelhamid19/System-Design/docs/8-nosql-types-consistency-and-duplication.md

 ## NoSQL Types

+- Key-Value:
-- Key-Value: Fast lookup by key (O(1)).
-Examples: Redis, DynamoDB.
+    - Fast lookup by key (O(1))
+    - the value often is opaque to the database (database does not understand the structure).
+    - Examples: Redis, DynamoDB.
+- Document:
-- Document: Stores self-contained documents (JSON/BSON).
-Example: MongoDB.
+    - Stores self-contained documents (JSON/BSON).
+    - Each document is a self-contained unit of data.
+It can have nested objects, arrays, and varying fields.
+    - Can query by indexed fields, including nested keys, and supports secondary indexes and complex queries.
+    - Example: MongoDB.
 - Wide Column: Column-family stores (e.g., Cassandra).
 - Graph: Optimized for relationships (nodes/edges).